duguyue100/NSC-GPU-GUIDE/README.md

 ## Questions?

-If you have any questions on machine, reach to admin via email.
+If you have any questions on machine, reach admin via email.

 If you have any questions on this guide, submit [issues](https://github.com/duguyue100/NSC-GPU-GUIDE/issues).